 Exploring the role of mining and metals in the circular economy – an emerging concept that aims to draw the maximum value from materials.

-Whilst there are examples from across the industry of innovative circular solutions, these remain relatively niche as we are still operating in a predominantly linear economy.
-We are working with stakeholders including downstream customers and policy makers to understand the conditions which would be needed to allow growth of circular economy solutions at scale.
+While there are examples from across the industry of innovative circular solutions, these remain relatively niche as we are still operating in a predominantly linear economy.
+We need to work with stakeholders including downstream customers, investors and policy makers to understand the global conditions which would be needed to allow the circular economy to become the norm as fast as possible.